Transformations API Reference

 Notes

 This is an abstract class.
-Subclasses must implement the name, run,
+Subclasses must implement the name, forward methods

 abstractmethod